 Here it is!
 Six trig functions calculated by the trigonometric functions calculator in the blink of an eye!
 And also an explanatory image if the angle is acute.
 What more can you ask, right?

 Now that you have explored six trigonometric functions, you might have fallen in love with trigonometry and want to dive deeper into the subject.
-For that we recommend checking out the.
-A great collection of resources to help you improve your math knowledge and understanding.
+For that, we recommend checking out the.
+This a great collection of resources to help you improve your math knowledge and understanding.